I know what you’re thinking. (Shut up about your anniversary!)

 First, head two doors down over to Saw’s.
 (I reviewed this place some time ago, when their only location was in Edgewood, but the city now boasts two more locations: Saw’s Soul Kitchen in Avondale as well as Saw’s Juke Joint in Crestline.
 This little establishment has seen some well-deserved growth.)

 Back to your to-do list: place an order at Saw’s.
 I recommend one of their Baker’s—the pork one is incredible.
+(UPDATE: This is also a beautifully rustic and well-constructed dish that I would highly recommend.)
 On top of this oversized baked potato, you have an entire layer of tender, juicy, divine pulled pork with crispy, charred edges.
 Then as you dive deeper in, you get a layer of cheesy potato with green onions and more pork.
 And if you order a side of white sauce, it’s just all over.

 Or you could also get the Saw’s Burger, which is a darn good burger.
 And on the side, order onion rings or fries—you can’t go wrong either way.